-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness As demonstrated in the Identified Needs and Metrics sections, the CAASPP results in the ELA, math, and science assessments show that many of our lowest performing students are English learners, low-income, and foster youth student groups when compared to the All student group.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: As demonstrated in the Identified Needs and Metrics sections, the CAASPP results in the ELA, math, and science assessments show that many of our lowest performing students are English learners, low-income, and foster youth student groups when compared to the All student group.
 Teachers and parents provided feedback indicating that they support the value of professional development to increase effectiveness.
-Scope: Schoolwide workshops/seminars.
+Scope: Schoolwide participate in professional development that supports EL, LTEL, LI, and FY by attending designated local or regional trainings, workshops/seminars.
 Best practices will also be shared with colleagues to support a school-wide effort.
 Throughout the school year, our teachers regularly participate in trainings, conferences, workshops, and professional learning communities to provide information for our capacity to address our students' academic and social-emotional needs.
 We have seen a positive impact on our At-Promise students with additional staff training, such as trauma-informed practices.
 We anticipate that the increase in professional collaboration and learning will increase our state assessment results for our English learners, LTEL, low-income, foster youth, and students with disabilities will also increase.
-However, because we expect that all students showing low proficiency will benefit, this action is provided on an LEA-wide basis.
+However, because we expect that all students showing low proficiency will benefit, this action is provided on an LEA-wide basis. low-income, foster youth, and students with disabilities.
 We expect that these actions will have a positive impact on students with CAASPP scores increasing.
 We will also consider input from the parents, students, and teachers.
 2.3 Action: Technology Access & Support Need: All English Learners, LTEL, low-income, and foster youth students will have 100% access to the curriculum and instructional support.
 We know that access to effective technology platforms and support programs is critical to student access to curriculum and instruction.
 We have seen success with teachers and staff continually supporting students' access to technology, and we will continue to provide training and materials to close any gaps.
 Computer and hot spots are provided for every incoming student.
 We expect that these actions will have a positive impact on our students.
 This action starts at student orientation and is ongoing throughout the school year.
-We expect that these actions will have a positive impact on our students.
-We will monitor and sustain 100% of our students' access to technology for their educational program.
+We expect We will monitor and sustain 100% of our students' access to technology for their educational program.
 We will also consider input from the parents, students, and teachers.